 Douglas Clements, Ph.D.

-Dr. Clements is currently the Executive Director of the Marsico Institute.
+Douglas Clements, Ph.D., is currently the Executive Director of the Marsico Institute for Early Learning and Literacy.
 He is also the Kennedy Endowed Chair in Early Childhood Learning and a Professor at the University of Denver's Morgridge College of Education.

 - The learning and teaching of early mathematics